VH-1 (German TV channel)

-VH-1 Deutschland (VH-1 Germany) was a localised German version of the Viacom channel VH1 that was on air from 1995 until 2001.
+VH-1 Deutschland was a localised German version of the Viacom channel VH1 that was on air from 1995 until 2001.
 The programme was operated by Me, Myself & Eye Entertainment GmbH, the former editorial office of Tele 5's predecessor musicbox, in cooperation with MTV Networks Europe.

 In contrast to the other language versions, VH-1 Deutschland had to use the January 1985 – 1987 US logo rather than the then-current logo of the US incarnation and consequently a different spelling, as the ARD saw too many parallels to its own logo in the original logo.

 History

-VH-1 Deutschland started at 8.00 p.m. on Friday, 10 March 1995 for twelve hours a day.
+VH-1 Deutschland started at 8:00 p.m. on Friday, 10 March 1995 for twelve hours a day.
 VH-1 used the downtime of the British version of Nickelodeon on the Astra satellite system.
 In fact, VH-1 initially only show a four-hour programme, which was repeated twice during the night.
 With the launch of the new Eutelsat Hot Bird 1 satellite at 13 degrees East in April of the same year, the programme was extended to 24 hours and converted into a full programme.
 The host of the first hour was Daniel Kovac.
 The first clip played was Musique Non Stop by Kraftwerk.

 As part of the encryption of MTV Europe on 1 July 1995, VH-1 also encrypted its signal on the Eutelsat satellite.
 The remaining 12-hour programme window on ASTRA was switched off on the same day.
 The channel was encrypted on cable a few months later.

 The focus was on pop and rock video clips from the 1960s throughout the 1990s for an audience of 25 to 49 years old.
 In the initial phase, the programme included imported VH-1 formats such as Storytellers, Pop-Up Video and Behind the Music, concerts and recordings from the archive and telecasts of live events such as the VH-1 Big In Award, as well as numerous self-produced formats with a relatively high standard of music journalism, such as the Musikalische Quintett.
 The host was Alan Bangs, further critics were Götz Alsmann and Heinz-Rudolf Kunze.

 The VH-1DERLAND website (www.vh1.de) went online in 1995 when the programme was launched, but removed a few years later.
 It was the first website of a German television station.
 Curiously, the website went online a few days until the station.